Uphaar02/IPL_insights/README.md

 # IPL_insights
-Easing out some statistical insights which can help anyone choosing players/team in dream 11
+Easing out with some statistical insights which can help anyone choosing players/team in dream 11